Author: Bryan Ware, Assistant Director

 We the People

 This directive is different from others we’ve issued, which have tended to be more technical – technological – in nature.
 At its core, BOD 20-01 is about people and how they work together.
 That might seem like odd fodder for a cybersecurity directive, but it’s not.
-Cybersecurity is really more about people than it is about computers, and understanding the human element is key to defending today and securing tomorrow.
+Cybersecurity is really more about people than it is about computers, and understanding the human element is key.

 A final note to those people who find and report vulnerabilities: we see your work, we want to help, and we appreciate you.
 To others that would use these new ways to reach agencies, please: this is not a business development opportunity, and pitches to firstname.lastname@example.org aren’t going to be appreciated.
 Don’t @cisagov on your spicy tweets.